Quantitative Homogenization of Differential Forms: Introduction

 \section{Introduction}

 The classical theory of stochastic homogenization focuses on the study of the second-order elliptic equation

-where $\a$ is a random, rapidly oscillating, uniformly elliptic coefficient field with law~$\P$.
-The basic qualitative result roughly states that, under appropriate assumptions on~$\P$, a solution $u_r$ of~\eqref{ehom.01} in $B(0,r)$, the ball of center $0$ and radius $r$, converges as $r \rightarrow \infty$, $\P$-a.s, to a solution $\bar{u}_r$ of the equation
+where the environment $\a$ is a random, rapidly oscillating, uniformly elliptic coefficient field.
+The standard qualitative result states that, under appropriate assumptions of ergodicity and stationarity on the law of the environment, a solution $u_r$ of the equation~\eqref{ehom.01} in a ball converges almost surely as the radius of the ball tends to infinity to a deterministic solution $\bar{u}_r$ of the equation